 We are a brother (kenneth) and sister (Jenny) team that manage the farm and yurt campsite.
+The yurt campsite comprises of 7 yurts that are all hand made on site.
+Our season is between march and November.
 We are in a stunning location overlooking the Moray Firth on the peninsular just north of Inverness called the Black Isle.
-The farm comprises 150 acres of rough grazing, native woodland cliffs and shore line as well as a couple of more productive field that we will use for hay production and possibly growing crops in the future.
+The farm comprises 150 acres of grazing, native woodland cliffs and shore line.
 We have a flock of 100 sheep, plus their lambs.
 We have 2 pigs that help with clearing ground.
-We have 4 Highland Cows plus 2 calves.
-We also have 3 horses and a pony.
+We have 6 Highland Cows plus 3 calves, 2 horses, a pony 3 dogs and a cat!

 Hilfe bei Ökoprojekten